owdproject/owd-app-snake/README.md

 </p>

 ## Demo
-[Try it out](https://hacklover.net), just open the terminal and type "snake"
+[Try it out](https://hacklover.net/client), just open the terminal and type "snake"

 ## Features
-- It connects to [Web Plays Snake](https://snake.hacklover.net) through SSE
+- A 2D client for [Web Plays Snake](https://snake.hacklover.net) that connects through SSE
-- Play from the terminal, send "snake" for available commands
+- Play from the terminal, send "snake" for available commands (requires [owd-terminal](https://github.com/hacklover/owd-terminal))

 ## Quick install
 - Copy the content of the `client` module folder into `owd-client/src/modules/snake`
-- Copy the content of the `client/config` default config folder into `owd-client/config`
+- Copy the content of the `client/config` config folder into `owd-client/config`
 - Install each module dependency manually with `npm install <dependency>`
 - Add the reference of this module into `owd-client/config/modules.json`

+## Dependencies
+- p5

 ## License
 This project is released under the [MIT License](LICENSE)